vuejs/v2.vuejs.org/writing-guide.md

 ### Style

 - **Headings should describe problems**, not solutions.
 For example, a less effective heading might be "Using props", because it describes a solution.
 A better heading might be "Passing Data to Child Components with Props", because it provides the context of the problem props solve.
 Users won't really start paying attention to the explanation of a feature until they have some idea of why/when they'd use it.
-- **When you assume knowledge, declare it** at the beginning and link to resources for less common knowledge that you're assuming.
+- **When you assume knowledge, declare it** at the beginning and link to resources for less common knowledge that you're expecting.
 - **Introduce only one new concept at a time whenever possible** (including both text and code examples).
 Even if many people are able to understand when you introduce more than one, there are also many who will become lost - and even those who don't become lost will have depleted more of their cognitive capacity.
 - **Avoid special content blocks for tips and caveats when possible.** It's generally preferable to blend these more naturally into the main content, e.g. by building on examples to demonstrate an edge case.
 - **Don't include more than two interwoven tips and caveats per page.** If you find that more than two tips are needed in a page, consider adding a caveats section to address these issues.
 The guide is meant to be read straight through, and tips and caveats can be overwhelming or distracting to someone trying to understand the base concepts.